 In addition to the seven core subjects certain GDL providers, particularly those with a City slant, offer optional classes designed to ease your passage into the corporate world.
 These may include additional lectures or seminars on company law, intellectual property and international law.
 Most also organise mooting competitions and pro bono work.
 These should give you an early opportunity to try your counselling and advocacy skills and find out if a legal career is really for you, particularly if you’re headed for the Bar.
 A number of providers have degree-awarding powers allowing you to upgrade your qualification to an LLB, either upon successful completion of your GDL and LPC or after a summer course following the GDL.
 Unlike the GDL, the LLB gives you an internationally recognised accreditation.

 All GDL applications are made online through the Central Applications Board.
 Remember, there's an application fee and it’s worth getting your application in as early as possible if you have your heart set on a particular institution, particularly as Lawcabs needs your referee to respond before your application is passed on to the schools you’re interested in.
 Many law schools now offer January as well as September starts for their GDL programmes, and so the application timetable has been reformed to accommodate this.
 Replacing the old process involving first and second round offers, law schools now recruit GDL students on a rolling basis.

-The application forms for courses beginning in 2015 are now available, and commencing early November these applications will be sent to law schools who may then make offers to students.
-The later you apply, the more flexible you may have to be about where you study.
+The application forms for courses beginning in 2016 will be available from October 2015 and commencing early November applications will be sent to law schools who may then make offers to students.
+The later you apply the more flexible you may have to be about where you study.
 Applications for part-time courses should be made directly to the providers.
 If you intend to do an LPC or BPTC at a popular institution you might stand a better chance if you choose it for your GDL, as many providers guarantee places to their GDL graduates.